homanchou/xr/book/build-your-own-webvr-site.md

 ## Install Elixir

 To develop, we're going to want to install Elixir.
 And to install Elixir, we need to also install Erlang.
-I highly recommend you install these using asdf so that you can switch versions.
+You can follow the Elixir online docs for how to install Elixir for your operating system, though I highly recommend you install these using asdf so that you can switch versions.
 At some point in the future, you'll be working on several projects, or you may check out some old code you wrote a few months back and want to work on it again, only to find that your new computer that you bought has a different version of Elixir than the old project.

 Read the asdf instructions for installing Erlang and Elixir, they'll have the latest instructions for your system.
 When I tried to install the latest Erlang I had an error regarding wxWidgets and had to do some Googling: https://github.com/asdf-vm/asdf-erlang/issues/203 and had to install some other linux dependencies first.